lukemckinstry/big-geospatial-data/08_google_earth_engine.md

 ## Deliverables

-The final script finds tree canopy (vegetation, NDVI > 0) for Philalphia.
+1. The final script finds tree canopy (vegetation, NDVI > 0) for Philalphia.
 Pick a city (other than Philadelphia) to explore.
 Find a shapefile for your city to use as a mask.
 Change the final script to create an image of the tree canopy for your city.
 Submit your final script and a screenshot of the result in the Earth Engine Code Editor (script + image display in the map pane).

+2. Visit https://earthengine.google.com/timelapse/ to see examples of timelapse series of satellite imagery using Google Earth Engine.
+Select one example series and from that series select two samples from different dates.
+Select a measurement (eg. NDVI, landcover, etc.) and calculate the change from the first image to the second.
+Prepare a raster showing the delta value between the two images.

+The Google Earth Engine Timelapse examples typically use satellite imagery from the Landsat program:
+ - Landsat 5: Available under LANDSAT/LT05/C01/T1 (Collection 1) or LANDSAT/LT05/C02/T1 (Collection 2).
+ - Landsat 7: Available under LANDSAT/LE07/C01/T1 (Collection 1) or LANDSAT/LE07/C02/T1 (Collection 2).
+ - Landsat 8: Available under LANDSAT/LC08/C01/T1 (Collection 1) or LANDSAT/LC08/C02/T1 (Collection 2).

+The timelapse examples may also use:
+ - MODIS: Used for large-scale changes like vegetation health, snow cover, and ocean temperatures.
+ - Sentinel-2: Used for more detailed analysis of land surface changes, such as agriculture, forestry, and urban development.
+ - VIIRS: Used for global-scale monitoring like nighttime lights and active fires.

+All these datasets are directly accessible in Google Earth Engine.
+Some research and experimentation will be required to determine:
+ - The source of the satellite imagery in the timelapse series, ie. program (eg. Landsat), collection and tier.
+ - The scene identifier for the targeted sample, eg. path and row.
+ - The acquisition date for the images you wish to compare.